 Market risk is driven by a combination of market risk drivers - interest rate risk, equity risk, currency risk, spread risk and concentration risk.
-The overall decrease in market risk has been driven predominantly by a decrease in currency risk with other, smaller, movements in the spread risk, equity risk and Interest rate risk.
+The overall increase in market risk has been driven predominantly by an increase in equity risk with other, smaller, movements in interest rate risk, spread risk and currency risk.